Gedling (UK Parliament constituency)

-Gedling is a constituency in Nottinghamshire created in 1983 represented in the House of Commons of the UK Parliament since 2019 by Tom Randall of the Conservative Party.
-The seat (and its predecessor, Carlton) was a safely Conservative until the Labour Party's landslide victory in 1997, when it was won for Labour by Vernon Coaker.
-Labour held Gedling until 2019, when it was regained by the Conservative Party.
+Gedling is a constituency in Nottinghamshire created in 1983 represented in the House of Commons of the UK Parliament since 2024 by Michael Payne of the Labour Party.
+The seat (and its predecessor, Carlton) was safely Conservative until the Labour Party's landslide victory in 1997, when it was won for Labour by Vernon Coaker.
+Coaker & Labour held Gedling until 2019, when it was regained by the Conservative Party with Tom Randall.
+In 2024, the seat was regained by Michael Payne for Labour.